U.S. measles outbreak worsens, spreads to 30 states

 In 2011, an Institute of Medicine (IOM) report, which examined eight vaccines given to both kids and adults, found that they are very safe.
 In 2013, a CDC study examined the immune response to the vaccine in children during the first two years of life.
 They found no differences between kids with autism and those who did not have this condition.

 A March 2019 study published in the Annals of Internal Medicine, analyzed the safety of the MMR vaccine even more rigorously.
-Researchers in Denmark used larger populations of children (hence more statistical power) to investigate concerns about a link between the vaccine and autism.
+Researchers in Denmark used larger populations of children (for more statistical power) to investigate concerns about a link between the vaccine and autism.
 They also included a larger number of children considered at high-risk for autism to address the specific claim that the MMR vaccines may be more dangerous for these kids, in particular.

 The scientists evaluated whether the MMR vaccine increased the risk of autism in 657,461 children born in Denmark between 1999 and 2010.
 They tracked the kids until August 2013, documenting diagnoses of autism spectrum disorders and risk factors for these conditions, including parents’ ages, siblings with autism, method of delivery, smoking during pregnancy, preterm birth, and low birth weight.